 “I think they're addicted to the peer connection and affirmation they're able to get via social media.
 To know what each other are doing, where they stand, to know how many people like what they posted, to know how many people followed them today and unfollowed them ... that I think is highly addictive."

 Negative influences.
-The AAP says increased exposure to television or computers may influence a child's opinion about things like junk food, alcohol, tobacco use or aggressive behavior.
+The AAP says exposure to TV or computers can influence a child's opinion about things like junk food, alcohol, tobacco or aggressive behavior.
 For example, the food in commercials aimed at kids is often high in sugar, fat or salt.
-And for older kids, video game ads and movie trailers may glorify violence.
+For older kids, some programming and advertising may also glorify violence.

-And another 2015 study showed that in people of all ages, including teens, heavy internet and phone users are more likely to lose concentration, forget information, have poor spatial awareness and make mistakes — even at times when they’re not connected to the internet or using their phones.
+And another study from researchers at De Montfort University in the U.K. showed that in people of all ages, including teens, heavy internet and phone users are more likely to lose concentration, forget information, have poor spatial awareness and make mistakes — even at times when they’re not connected to the internet or using their phones.
 These “cognitive failures,” as the study’s author calls them, may include missing appointments, failing to notice signs on the road, daydreaming during conversations and forgetting why they went from one part of the house to another.

 Tips for reducing screen time

 Put down your own phone.
-"Demonstrate your own mindfulness in front of your children by putting down your phone during meals or whenever they need your attention," Hill said in his interview with NPR.
+"Demonstrate your own mindfulness in front of your children by putting down your phone during meals or whenever they need your attention," David Hill, chairman of the AAP Council on Communications and Media and a member of the AAP Children, Adolescents and Media Leadership Working Group, told NPR.

 Set limits, and stick to them.
 As you decide on limits, ask your kids what they think is fair.
 Even if you don't use their suggestions, asking them helps them feel heard and gives them input.
 And if they break the rules, enforce the punishment you set forth when making the house rules.
 Maybe they have to do more chores.
 Maybe their phone gets taken away.
 Whatever it is, stick to your guns.